oshaughn/research-projects-RIT/GETTING_STARTED.md

 You can and should use standard PE-compatible tools to manipulate ``posterior-samples-N.dat``.
 However, for a quick look, the program ``plot_posterior_corner.py`` can make simple corner plots; the syntax is

 ``
-   plot_posterior_corner.py --posterior-file posterior-samples-5.dat --parameter mc --praameter eta ``
+   plot_posterior_corner.py --posterior-file posterior-samples-5.dat --parameter mc --parameter eta ``
 For the data products made in this example, I  recommend adding the following options ``